grafana/extreme-dashboard-makeover-breakouts/solo_makeover.md

     * For Title, type in _Sockshop Service Details_.
     * For URL, paste in `/d/b2kdXLwnz/sockshop-performance?orgId=1`
     * Select _Open in new tab_ and click *Save*.
-4. Click *Apply* to return to the Dashboard and then click the *Save* icon to save your changes.
+4. Click *Save Dashboard* to return to the Dashboard and then click the *Save* icon to save your changes.
 5. Now that you have saved your work, click anywhere on the SLO Status (Errors) graph to validate it drills into that other detailed dashboard.

 ## Add our company logo